 Anne Marie is a natural visionary and problem-solver, and God has transformed these talents for his glory.
 She is a wife, mom to five kids.
 If she’s not driving and watching youth sports, she loves inviting people over for intentional questions over a cup of coffee.

-Heather Prentice develops the content for the TLBP workbook, worksheets, and media posts, pouring through books and resources to curate culturally relevant, Christ-exalting material.
+Heather Prentice develops the content for the TLBP workbook, worksheets, communications and social media posts, pouring through books and resources to curate culturally relevant, Christ-exalting material.
 She loves to serve others behind-the-scenes, watching how God creatively uses her to meet tangible needs of people around her.
 Heather is a pastor’s wife, mom to five daughters, and a speed-reader.

 Our social media is fueled by a great team of content creators who also share Loved Bibles.

 The Advisory Board provides doctrinal oversight and accountability, ensuring faithfulness to God’s Word.